archlinux/buildbtw/buildbtw-poc/README.md

 - Install `sqlx-cli` (`pacman -Sy sqlx-cli` or `cargo install sqlx-cli`).
 - Set up your environment variables: `cp .env.example .env`
 - Optional but recommended: Get a personal access token for gitlab.archlinux.org with the `api` scope and put it into `.env`.
-This will enable the server to query the GitLab API for changes in package source repositories, and dispatch pipelines for building packges using the GitLab custom executor.
+This will enable the server to query the GitLab API for changes in package source repositories, and dispatch pipelines for building packages using the GitLab custom executor.
 - If running without a gitlab token: Comment out all gitlab-related settings in `.env`.

 ### Running builds on the GitLab custom executor